 Habitat: Found in stagnant lowland water bodies with dense vegetation, including ponds, marshes, rice paddies, and slow-flowing streams in grasslands, forests, and wetlands.
 Is almost never found away from water.

-Contribution to the ecosystem: Helps control insect populations.
-Provides food for birds, snakes, lizards, larger frogs, and fish.
+Place in the ecosystem: Eats insects.
+Eaten by birds, snakes, lizards, larger frogs, and fish.